sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-07-18-FirstFundamentalForm.md

 \end{array}\right]
 $$

 is called the first fundamental matrix.
-Not that it is dependent on $$\Phi$$ which in our case is the parametrization function of our manifold.
+Note that it is dependent on $$\Phi$$ which is the parametrization function of our manifold.